This post may contain affiliate links. Read our disclosure here.

 Note that Medi-share is not insurance but does satisfy the mandate for health insurance under Obamacare regulations.
 You must be a professing Christian who is an active member of a local Church body to participate.
 Some other regulations are that you cannot have used tobacco in the past year and it does not cover preexisting conditions from within the last 3 years.

 How much is it?

 The rates are extremely easy to determine on their website.
 You enter the age of the oldest participant and how many family members will participate.
 You can apply as an individual, two people, or three or more.

 There is a standard rate but there is also an option for a healthy share if you meet certain guidelines.
 The first month you will be required to pay the full share, but after your first month you are eligible to apply for a healthy share.
 You will need to know your weight, height, blood pressure, and answer other questions about your lifestyle.
 You can get up to a 20% discount with the healthy share rate.

 To put this into perspective.
-Think of the Annual Household Portion as your out of pocket max, which for our current health insurance is $7400.
-So if we go with a $5,000 Annual Household Portion our monthly share is $389.
-That’s $1332 a month less.
-And the max we pay for bills is less too…
+Think of the Annual Household Portion as the out of pocket max, which for our current health insurance is $13,000.
+So if we go with a $5,500 Annual Household Portion our monthly share is $485.
+That’s $1336 a month less than what we were paying.
+And the max we would owe for bills is less too…

 How does it work?